 And the black-marble spa – lit only by candles – is both sexy and soothing.
 Try the “Balinese Beauty Ritual” – a Balinese massage followed by a skin-softening, cinnamon-and-rice body mask.
 Decadent…

-- Read more: See our review of Alila Villas Uluwatu and Alila Villas Soori
+Read more: See our reviews of Alila Villas Uluwatu and Alila Villas Soori

 9. Best for a little bit of everything – Four Seasons Resort Bali at Jimbaran Bay